 Mrs. C: A few days ago I suggested you buy in a few of your favourite tipples to accompany the decorating, like sherry, mulled wine or bubbly.
 Now it’s time to put in a larger order to see you through the holiday period.
 There’s nothing quite like the sound of the pop of the cork on the festive fizz.
 Ooh, those lovely bubbles.

 Mrs. C: Order a crate or two of wine while you’re at it.
 Laithwaites have an array of delicious choices, including mixed boxes of new world reds, whites and sparkling wines.
-And if you’ve never tried sparkling red before, Christmas is the perfect time to dabble.
 Spare a thought for the drivers, too.
 Offering interesting non-alcoholic drinks for your guests is a sign of a fine host.
 With that in mind, put elderflower cordial on your list.
-Mixed with tonic or fizzy water, it is delicious and still has that sophisticated feel.
+Mixed with tonic or fizzy water, it’s delicious.

 Ed Elf: I’m glad I don’t drive is all I can say.
 Flowery drinks have no appeal at all.

-Mrs. C: One more piece of practical duty: it is worth finding out what time Christmas services and functions will be held at your local church.
-For practising Christians, this is essential.
-But even people who don’t consider themselves to be particularly religious might consider attending a carol concert, Midnight Mass or a Christingle service.
+Mrs. C: One more piece of practical duty.
+It’s worth finding out what time Christmas services and functions will be held at your local church.
+Even people who don’t consider themselves to be particularly religious might consider attending a Christmas service.
 Finding the times and dates now gives you options.

-- Order your Christmas champagne, sparkling wine and wine for Christmas week – and have it delivered if possible.
+- Order your Christmas champagne, sparkling wine and wine for Christmas week – and have it delivered.

 - Remember drivers or non-drinkers by exploring delicious non-alcoholic alternatives.

-- Search out and visit a local Christmas event to support your community.
+- Find out a way to support your community.

-- Check out times for Christmas services at your local churches.
+- Check out times for Christmas services at your local places of worship.